 A lot of people think that they can just choose their favorite color and use it for their logo design.
 However, this is rarely the best option when you’re creating the perfect logo for your resume writing service.
 Namely, colors have meaning and psychology behind them, and shouldn’t be chosen at random.

 Moreover, by using colors wisely to match your target audience and brand goals, you’ll be able to represent your business in the best light possible.
 The best course of action is to start researching what other brands are doing, as well as the meaning behind the colors you want to use.
+Also, as an extra resource, you can take a look at our post, in which we talk about Logo Color Schemes: A Complete Guide on All You Need to Know.
+There you’ll find helpful information and awesome color palettes for your logo.

-You don’t have to settle on one color immediately, and you can create a palette of your favorite shades.
+Finally, please remember that you don’t have to settle on one color immediately, and you can create a palette of your favorite shades.
 Find three or four options that you think will work best for your design, and use them while exploring different concepts.

 A good rule of thumb to remember when searching through different typefaces is — don’t overdo it.
 Meaning, try not to choose an overly complicated typeface, as it will likely make the logo illegible.
 Also, keep in mind that one type of font is enough, and using several typefaces is not advised.